 - Work continued on the restoration of Jessie Tonar Scout Reserve, the source of the Awataha Stream.

 - Community-led restoration days started again, following the first nationwide lockdown.
 In July over 200 plants were put into the ground.

 - Te Ara Awataha project teams continued work with mana whenua and their artists to weave cultural design and narratives into the greenway project.

 - A signage and wayfinding strategy got underway to ensure a coordinated and integrated approach to signage across Te Ara Awataha.

-- Environmental teams explored ways should read explored ways to reduce waste through the greenway’s design and construction.
+- Environmental teams are exploring ways to reduce waste in the greenway’s design and construction.